Warsaw Community High School

-Warsaw Community High School (WCHS) is a public high school located in Warsaw, Indiana (U.S.), the county seat of Kosciusko County.
+Warsaw Community High School (WCHS) is a public high school located in Warsaw, Indiana (the county seat of Kosciusko County), United States.
 It is in the Warsaw Community Schools district.
 The principal of WCHS is Troy Akers.
 The current building located on State Road 15 was built in 1990.
 In partnership with Warsaw Area Career Center (WACC), which is located on the property of WCHS, Warsaw is able to provide numerous career and college opportunities for students.
-WCHS offers Dual Credit, Advanced Placement credits, Honors credits, and the SAT.
+WCHS offers dual credit, Advanced Placement credits, honors credits, and the SAT.

 The 2008 documentary film American Teen was filmed at the high school during the 2005–2006 school year.

 Demographics

 The demographic breakdown of Warsaw's enrollment in 2020–2021 is as follows: